The Benefits of Manufacturing in Mexico | NAPS

 Stimulation of both U.S. and Mexican Economies

-The choice to manufacture in Mexico’s maquiladora industry provides many benefits to the U.S. marketplace and to Mexico.
+The choice to leverage maquiladoras in Mexico for manufacturing provides many benefits to the U.S. marketplace and to Mexico.
 On the U.S.’s side, the higher wage border region jobs related to Mexico’s border manufacturing industry decreases the occurrence of illegal immigration.

 As a result, the burden of providing educational and medical costs to illegal immigrants by the U.S. is relieved considerably.
 Further, since the source of most of the raw materials for Mexico’s maquiladoras come from the U.S., the maquiladora industry creates a boosting effect to the U.S. economy.
 Also, companies have discovered that offshoring some low skilled jobs to Mexico allows them to invest the greater portion of their profits into more design and product development in the U.S. This results in higher skill and higher wage jobs in the U.S. and the acquisition of more market share.
 In Mexico, the maquiladora industry is a source of economic stability and serves as an important base of foreign exchange.
 In a fast developing Mexican economy, Mexican workers are presented with jobs that help develop their skills and are able to receive relatively higher pay.